How to install a washing machine

 Argos charges £82 for installation of a freestanding washing machine and £15 to remove your old machine.
 Curry’s and John Lewis charge £90 for integrated appliance installations, and £15 to remove and dispose of your old appliance with AO charging £90 to install the new washing machine and £20 to remove the old one.

 Prices were checked in October 2017.

-Read our guide: How to buy the best integrated washing machine for more on how to measure for an integrated model
+Related: Read our guide on how to buy the best integrated washing machine for details on how to measure for an integrated model.